tari-project/rfcs/src/RFC-0110_BaseNodes.md

 Validated blocks are
 * added to the [blockchain];
-* forwarded to peers using the block [BroadcastStrategy].
+* forwarded to every connected base node peer using the block flood [BroadcastStrategy].

 In addition, when a block has been validated and added to the blockchain:
 * The mempool MUST also remove all transactions that are present in the newly validated block.